Generation Next (professional wrestling): Ring of Honor

 On March 5, 2005, Generation Next participated in the Trios Tournament, but was defeated in the finals by The Rottweilers when Aries was pinned by Homicide.
-Homicide challenged Aries for the ROH World Championship, but was defeated during ROH's "Best of the American Super Juniors" tournamenton on April 2, 2005.
+Homicide challenged Aries for the ROH World Championship, but was defeated during ROH's "Best of the American Super Juniors" tournament on April 2, 2005.
 Former Generation Next leader Alex Shelley, now a fan favorite, also challenged for the title during ROH's Manhattan Mayhem show, but also failed to win.
 On June 4, 2005, Aries and Strong attacked Shelley so brutally that Shelley had to be aided out.
 On June 18, 2005, Aries lost his title to CM Punk during ROH's Death Before Dishonor III show.
 On July 23, 2005, Alex Shelley officially became a new member of The Embassy, becoming a villain again.
 This caused Generation Next to become fan favorites and begin the Generation Next-Embassy feud.
 Aries and Strong, along with new member Matt Sydal, defeated Shelley, Jimmy Rave and Abyss (representing the Embassy) on August 12, 2005.
 Aries and Strong scored another victory over Embassy on August 20.
 After the match, The Embassy attempted to attack Mick Foley, but Generation Next fought them off.
 On December 3, 2005 Generation Next ended their feud with The Embassy by defeating them in the first ever Steel Cage Warfare match.

 During ROH's Final Battle 2005 show on December 17, Aries and Strong defeated Sal Rinauro and Tony Mamaluke to win the ROH Tag Team Championship.
 Generation Next then stated that they planned to elevate the tag team title to the main event scene in ROH.
 As part of this process, they defended the title in Japan, giving the championship world title status.
 On June 3, 2006 during ROH's Destiny show, Austin Aries declared that, with Evans and Sydal wrestling in Japan for Dragon Gate, and that they had already established themselves as the top wrestlers in ROH, there was no longer any need for the Generation Next stable.
 At ROH's Generation Now show in July, the four members that made up Generation Next (Aries, Evans, Strong, and Sydal) teamed for one last time.
 They faced off against Davey Richards, Jerrelle Clark, Dave Crist and Jake Crist.
 After losing the match, the group disbanded, and the members went their separate ways.